-Students are not authorized to remain in the building after 3:25p.m. unless under the direct supervision of a staff member or coach.
-Unsupervised students must leave the building by 3:30p.m.
+Students are not authorized to remain in the building after 2:30 p.m. unless under the direct supervision of a staff member or coach.
+Unsupervised students must leave the building by 2:30 p.m.
 Students will be charged with loitering if in violation of this rule.
-Students waiting for rides at the end of the day must wait outside the main entryway or inside the lobby entrance.
+Students waiting for rides at the end of the day must wait outside the main entryway or outside the lobby entrance.
 Only students riding buses home are permitted at the bus parking area.
 Students not riding the buses home are not authorized to be in the bus parking area.
-Violation of this policy will result in Disciplinary Action Referral for M007 Loitering.
+Violation of this policy will result in a Disciplinary Action Referral for M007 Loitering.
 The first violation is a day of in-school suspension.
-If the students are staying after school, they must report directly to their after school activity.
+If the students are staying after school, they must report directly to their after-school activity.